-In survival analysis, we are analyzing data-sets in which the response variable of interest is the time until the occurrence of a particular event, such as the lifetimes of patients with a specific kind of disease, the durability of a bunch of light-bulbs etc. More specifically, we may want to study the relationship between the lifetimes of patients with the types of medicine they are using, to conclude whether a certain type of medicine does improve the overall survival times of patients.
-To put it in a more general setting, the response variable T should be a non-negative random variable, and in most cases, it should be a continuous random variable, defined over the interval [0,∞).
-Let the probability density function of T be denoted as f(t) and its cumulative distribution function be F(t), then the survivor function S(t) of T can be defined as:
+Survival analysis refers to situations in which the response variable of interest is the time until the occurrence of a particular event.
+Examples include time to death of patients with a specific kind of disease, time to failure of a lightbulb, add one more example..
+Models for analyzing time to event data quantify the association between treatments or risk factors and the time to an event.
+For example, we may quantify any relationship between the lifetimes of patients with the types of medicine they are using, to conclude whether a certain type of medicine is associated with a change in the overall survival times of patients.

+Let T be a continuous non-negative random variable representing the time to some event, defined over the interval [0,∞).
+Let the probability density function of T be denoted as f(t) and its cumulative distribution function be F(t).
+The survivor function S(t) of T can be defined as:

 Z ∞